Klaney/koamon/README.md

-Currently has gulp setup, compiles typescript to dist folder.
+Currently has gulp setup, compiles typescript to dist folder, has a route that returns the first record or a string saying no person found.

-Next step: make an actual boilerplate koa server, mount the server to a docker image, then have gulp.watch run a task to mount the image automatically on change.
+Next step: mount the server to a docker image, then have gulp.watch run a task to mount the image automatically on change.